 *A waiver must be signed allowing the high school advisor to check the student's college course GPA.

 *If a student falls below a 2.0 GPA in their concurrent enrollment course, they will not be allowed to take any further concurrent enrollment courses.
-If this occurs as a junior, then they would not be allowed to take any concurrent enrollment courses their senior year.
 (This ruling comes from the State Board of Oklahoma and the colleges.)

-CCS provides a policy that allows students to choose concurrent enrollment during the last two years of high school, however:
+CCS provides a policy that allows students to choose concurrent enrollment during the last year of high school, however:

 1. CCS believes that students should exhaust the full benefits of the high school program, academically and socially, before embarking upon the college campus.